Aderinola-Abiodun/Spotify-Data-Analysis-Advanced-SQL-Project-and-Query-Optimization-/README.md

 ## Overview
-This project is all about turning raw Spotify data into meaningful insights using **SQL** I worked with a rich dataset containing details on tracks, albums, and artists, taking it through a full end-to-end process — from cleaning and normalizing messy data to running SQL queries across different levels (easy, intermediate, and advanced).
+This project is all about turning raw Spotify data into meaningful insights using **SQL**.
+I worked with a rich dataset containing details on tracks, albums, and artists, taking it through a full end-to-end process — from cleaning and normalizing messy data to running SQL queries across different levels (easy, intermediate, and advanced).
 Beyond just querying, I also focused on optimizing performance to make the analysis faster and more efficient.

 At its core, this project was a hands-on way to sharpen my SQL skills while uncovering valuable insights hidden within the data.